1. How do I connect to the terminals?

 special in any reference to the "Golden Dome", especially in November

-does change the response slightly as well as the sensitivity.
-The OWIII is a
+response slightly as well as the sensitivity.
+The OWIII is a little lower than

-as the OWI, but with ferrofluid in the coil gap.
-The basic difference between
+is the same as the OWI, but with ferrofluid in the coil gap.
+The basic

-it and the OWI is a broader flatter impedance peak at resonance; otherwise the
+difference between it and the OWI is a broader flatter impedance peak at

-response curves and sensitivity are almost identical above 2kHz.
+resonance; otherwise the response curves and sensitivity are almost identical

 The choice of